flowreaction/stisys-update-notifier/README.md

 bot_token = 'your bot token from telegram' bot_chatid = 'your pesonal chat id from telegram'
 ```
+Your credentials will not be saved, they will be used in the POST request to the stisys website to get your specific results.

 You will need to create your own Telegram-Bot.
 To do so search for the BotFather on Telegram and type or press the /start command.
 The BotFather will explain the rest.
 Copy your API Token into the credentials.py